• Skip to primary navigation

 Instructions

-• Drizzle with a glug of olive oil (about 2 TBSP) and freshly cracked black pepper.
+• Drizzle the salad with olive oil, another pinch of salt, and freshly cracked black pepper.
 Toss gently to combine.
+Adjust salt and pepper to taste.

-• Immediately before serving, thinly slice (chiffonade) 5-6 fresh basil leaves, add to the salad, and stir to combine.
-Serve with balsamic vinegar on the side for people to drizzle on their own, if desired.
+• Serve with balsamic vinegar on the side for people to drizzle on their own, if desired.

 RECIPE NOTES